 Meet Roger.
-Roger is 24, he loves to party and mess around with his friends.
-That’s why it took him 2 years more than it should have to graduate from design school.
+Roger is 24, and he loves to party and mess around with his friends.
+That’s why it took him two years longer than it should have to graduate from a graphic design school.
 Nonetheless, he managed to get a good job at a well-known interactive agency.
-Roger’s work was so good that not only did his boss love it, but clients would also praise him.
+Roger’s work was so good that not only did his boss love it, but his clients did too.

-In the following years Roger gained more experience and was continuously improving his design skills.
-One day he decided that it was time to leave the company he was working for and start his own business.
+In the following years, Roger gained further experience and was continuously improving his design skills.
+One day, he decided that it was time to leave the company he was working for and start his own business.

 That’s when the problems started…

-Roger quickly understood that every client that he worked with in the past was actually brought in by the company, and that he only played a small part that was responsible for getting the work done.
+Roger quickly understood that every client he worked with in the past was actually brought in by the company and that he only played a small part, being responsible for getting the work done.

-As a result of this unpleasant situation Roger started to doubt his skills, talent, and knowledge as a designer.
+As a result of this unpleasant situation, Roger started to doubt his skills, talent, and knowledge as a designer.
 But there was one thing that he missed.
-He didn’t realize that the minute he decided to become an entrepreneur and start his own business that he also changed his job into something completely different.
+He didn’t realize that the minute he decided to become an entrepreneur and start his own business, he changed his job into something completely different.
 He went from being in the business of designing websites to being in the business of marketing, which is something that he had no experience in.